- Contact Us

 SuttonNet requires all websites that we host to maintain a valid security (SSL or SSL/TLS) certificate.
 Each site's security certificate is installed and managed by us as web hosts.

-Like many around the Internet world, we chose Let's Encrypt (Domain Validation level) certificates for most of our clients' websites.
+Like many around the Internet world, we chose Let's Encrypt (Domain Validation level) certificates at first for our clients' websites.
 There's no purchase or renewal fee for a Let's Encrypt certificate.
-The certificate auto renews, so maintenance is lower than for commercial certificates.
+Because the certificate auto renews, maintenance is much lower than for commercial certificates.

 We have become uneasy about the Let's Encrypt option, not over its security but over the way certificate issuance is managed.
 Our concern is about protection for Internet users from phishing sites.
 You can read more on our main website.

 New webhosting clients from 2021 will need to purchase a commercial certificate.

 Current clients may need to buy a non LE certificate in 2021.
 Changes to LE threaten to render LE-encrypted sites inaccessible for users on older platforms after September 2021.
 The affected platforms include Android 7.1.1 and earlier Android versions.